Geog 001 - Physical Geography » Spring 2022 » Chapter 4 Quiz

 C. joules per second

-D. pressure acting over time
+D. force acting over distance

 E. wavelength times the speed of light